romanpauk/dingo/docs/releasing.md

 Process:

-1. Make sure `releases/0.3` already contains the fixes you want.
+1. Make sure `releases/0.3` already contains the intended fixes.
 2. Run the `release` workflow with the inputs above.
 3. If the dry run passes, run it again with `dry_run=false`.